 When you’re preparing to move into a new home, sometimes the best option is to build the property from the ground up.
 Most people don’t have cash on hand to pay for construction costs, and mortgage loans are complicated on properties that do not exist.
-Spec home loans make it possible to fund new-build projects, whether you’re a homeowner or a property developer.
+SPEC construction loans make it possible to fund new-build projects, whether you’re a homeowner or a property developer.

 A speculative loan makes special allowances to accommodate homes that haven’t been built yet.
 Because it’s impossible to predict the exact dollar amount that will be needed to finance the construction, the lender often approves a project proposal before agreeing to fund it.
 This includes an approximate budget, a floor plan, and an estimated timeline.

-With the total loan figure unknown, until the project concludes, the borrower typically pays interest only during the construction phase.
+The borrower typically pays interest-only during the construction phase until the project concludes with the total loan figure unknown.
 Once the structure is built and the borrower takes full possession, he or she is responsible for the final principal loan amount plus interest.

-The benefit of a spec home loan is that it enables you to custom design your future home.
+The benefit of a SPEC construction loan is that it enables you to custom design your future home.
 Being involved in the process from the beginning lets you give input on the layout of the house, including room sizes and locations.
 You get to choose the floors, cabinetry, countertops, and other custom finishes.
 You’re able to make it the perfect home for you and your family.

-How Is a Spec Loan Different from a Mortgage Loan?
+How is a SPEC Construction Loan Different from a Mortgage Loan?

-The reason you see interest rates increase with spec properties is that lenders are often taking on greater risk in these situations.
+You see interest rates increase with SPEC properties because lenders are often taking on greater risk in these situations.
 In mortgage loans, the house serves as collateral should the borrower be unable to make payments.
 During construction, the value of the home is significantly less than a completed structure, so it can’t serve as an appropriate placeholder for the loan amount.

 Ultimately, once the home is completed, most construction loans transition to traditional mortgages.
 This allows you to pay off the remaining construction debt the same way you’d pay off the cost of a pre-built home.